YoWASP/yowasp.github.io/index.md

 ```

 The [JavaScript runtime README][runtime-js-README] describes how to transfer files to and from the application.

+Using `@yowasp/nextpnr-himbaechel-gowin` requires also installing the `pyodide` NPM package.

 ### ... with other languages?